-Amongst other visitors at this daily fair, I found a most fierce and savage-looking Munneepoorean.
-My landlord had an earthen figure, which he procured in the Munnipoor territory, resembling a chieftain of the country.
+Amongst other visitors at this daily fair, I found a most fierce and savage-looking Mun-My landlord had an earthen neepoorean. figure, which he procured in the Munnipoor territory, resembling a chieftain of the country.
 The dress strongly resembled that of a kilted Scottish highlander; but he wore a sort of helmet, the crowning ornament of which was a tinned circular plate of copper.
-His breast was ornamented with hair, dyed of different colours: the whole of which was taken from females murdered for that very purpose!-no man thinking himself a warrior, in that chivalrous land, until ornamented in this horrid "Mais à nos moutons!" manner from the river backwards, not more than 350 yards.
+His breast was ornamented with hair, dved of different colours; the whole of which was taken from females murdered for that very purpose!-no man thinking himself a warrior, in that chivalrous land, until ornamented in this horrid "Mais à nos montons!" manner!

-The principal part of the commerce of the city is confined to this square, which is perfectly surrounded by shops, and to the roads leading from it towards the southern part of the town, occupied by the military and civilians; a comparatively small space, running
+The principal part of the commerce of the city is confined to this square, which is perfectly surrounded by shops, and to the roads leading from it towards the southern part of the town, occupied by the military and civilians; a comparatively small space, running from the river backwards, not more than 350 yards.